Plantation shutters are a well-liked style for interior shutters in Pittsburgh. These wood or faux wood window treatments mount on your window frame.

 - Retains its tint

-Faux wood plantation shutters are a fantastic alternative to wood plantation shutters when maintenance and problem-free options lead your priorities.
+Faux wood plantation shutters are a fantastic alternative to wood plantation shutters when upkeep and stress-free options lead your priorities.

-Vinyl shutters are the most reasonable plantation shutter, but also the shortest lasting.
+Vinyl shutters are the most affordable plantation shutter, but also the shortest lived.

-This kind of shutters are fast to clean and resist moisture.
-However, they don’t provide an equivalent look as a choice wood or faux wood model.
+This type of shutters are fast to clean and resist moisture.
+However, they don’t provide an equivalent appearance as a choice wood or faux wood model.

 Quality and Installation is Significant for Plantation Shutters

-At Louver Shop of Pittsburgh, we only have American-produced wood or faux wood products.
-A better-quality window treatment will be stronger and look better in your space.
+At Louver Shop of Pittsburgh, we only have American-manufactured wood or faux wood products.
+A high-quality window treatment will be stronger and look better in your space.

-You can obtain plantation shutters on the Internet or through a major retailer.
-But it’s crucial to think over several points, because a bargain product may cost you in the long run.
+You can buy plantation shutters on a website or through a chain store.
+But it’s essential to think about several points, since a less expensive product could cost you in the end.

 Your new shutters should be: